46elks/46elks-getting-started/code-examples/Node/README.md

 * Receive an incoming call to your server OR an incoming SMS
 * If call, connect the call to another number
 * If SMS, send an automatic reply

+### download-audio.js

+* Endpoint for downloading audio from a phone call